DevonMorris/dotfiles/README.md

 set( CMAKE_EXPORT_COMPILE_COMMANDS ON )
 ```

 in your `CMakeLists.txt`.
 If you're feeling really really adventurous for ROS you can put this line in your top-level cmake file `/opt/ros/kinetic/share/catkin/cmake/toplevel.cmake`.
-That way all future ROS projects will export their compile commands for YCM to use.
+That way all future ROS projects will export their compile commands for ALE to use.

 In ALE, you also  have to select which linters you want to use.
 For C++, I'm currently using the Clang stack.
 The linters work pretty well with exception of header files.
 There is this [issue](https://github.com/w0rp/ale/issues/782) explaining the nuances of why it doesn't work and some rather hacky fixes.